rc glider in flight

 So far, we've made only brief mention of channels, so let's now dive a bit deeper.
 Note that the terms 'channels' and 'outputs' are often used interchangeably.

+The Outputs menu is where channels are managed.
 In the screenshot below, CH1, CH2 and CH3 have been given appropriate names:

 Outputs